 Colonial Blue stoneware mug and side plate.

-Bowls matching First of Spring are decorated on the rim with a single blue band.
+Bowls matching First of Spring are decorated with a single blue band on the rim.
 Colonial Blue and Nutmeg bowls are fully decorated, but the outer band on Colonial Blue is more narrow than usual.
 It is unclear whether platters, serving bowls, dessert bowls or luncheon plates exist in Nutmeg or Colonial Blue.

 When these patterns debuted, they came with patterned stoneware mugs in a straight-sided shape.
 About 1991 beige Suprema became available, and First of Spring progressed to straight-sided mugs made of this glass-ceramic.
 That mug style was dropped during the mid 1990s, and First of Spring moved to flared mugs, also made of Suprema.

 First of Spring flared Suprema mug and side plate.

 Colonial Blue & Nutmeg were discontinued sometime before 1992.
 First of Spring had much greater longevity, and it was still available in factory outlet stores in the mid 2000s, but an exact ending date is not known.

 Side Plate (6¾")

 Soup/Cereal Bowl (18 oz, 6¼") *

 Oval Platter (12½") ‡